Guide To Reduce Electricity Bills with Renewable Energy

 • You gain more control over energy usage

-3. Net Metering Benefits (Where Available)
+3. Net Metering Advantages If Offered

 • Extra energy generated during the day